appsocially/AppSocially-iOS-SDK/README.md

 ##<a name ="Release Notes">## Release Notes</a>

 ### <a name ="Release Notes 0.9.0">0.9.0 (Sep.
 10, 2014)</a>
-* AppSocially SDK 0.9.0
 * Follow Facebook API v2
-* Facebook SDK is requwired
+* Facebook SDK is required

 [more...](https://github.com/appsocially/AppSocially-iOS-SDK/wiki/Release-Notes)